How are climate change and floods connected?

 Check out the coastal risk screening tool to view the projections over the coming years.

 The UK Climate Change Committee warned in 2019 that the most recent climate change risk assessment revealed 1.4 million people in England currently face a risk of 1:75 or greater of flooding of any kind (including coastal) .
-This means there is a 1.33% chance of flooding in any given year and the current associated damages to homes cost £270 million annually.
-The number at this level of risk could increase to 1.7 million if global warming reaches 2˚C above the pre-industrial temperature.
+The current associated damages to homes cost £270 million annually.
+The number at this level of risk is likely to increase to 1.7 million if global warming reaches 2˚C above pre-industrial temperatures.

 London School of Economics, 2021